-See also Section 7.3 (Mortgage Loan Criteria) where it is confirmed that <<(b) no Mortgage Loan constitutes a securitisation position as defined in the Securitisation Regulation>>.
+See also Section 7.3 (Mortgage Loan Criteria) where it is confirmed that << In addition to the above, it is noted that from the Mortgage Loan Criteria it can be derived that: [...] (b) no Mortgage Loan constitutes a securitisation position as defined in the Securitisation Regulation>>.